Marine Mammal Commission

 Main Hawaiian Island Insular False Killer Whale Population

 After designating the MHI insular population as endangered under the ESA in 2012, NMFS announced its intention to prepare a recovery plan to guide future research and management-recovery activities.
 In October 2020, NMFS released a draft recovery plan and implementation strategy for public review and comment.
-Commission comments, submitted in December 2020, and NMFS published the final recovery and implementation plans in November 2021.
+The Commission submitted comments in December 2020, and NMFS published the final recovery and implementation plans in November 2021.

 In November 2017, NMFS published a proposal for designating critical habitat under the ESA.
 The Commission recommended that NMFS “undertake or support research needed to refine that designation by determining if there are specific areas that are essential to enabling the population to sustain itself in a healthy and productive state, to recover to the point where listing under the ESA is no longer warranted and, ultimately to reach its carrying capacity level.”
 The final Critical Habitat designation, which was announced in July 2018, excluded three additional areas from the designation due to national security concerns, and an assessment that the areas are used only infrequently by false killer whales.